-What is crème fraîche?
-Pronounced “krem fresh”, it is made from adding bacteria to cream and is essentially the French version of sour cream.
+Pronounced “krem fresh”, crème fraîche is a dairy product made by adding bacteria to cream and is essentially the French version of sour cream.

 The difference between sour cream and crème fraîche is the higher fat content which makes crème fraîche more silky in consistency and won’t curdle or split as easily in higher temperatures.

-Creme fraiche: Silky smooth French style sour cream that when folded through a salad just gives it lovely creamy finish without the heaviness.
+Creme fraiche: Silky smooth French-style sour cream that, when folded through a salad, just gives it a lovely creamy finish without the heaviness.